radiorabe/container-image-keycloak/README.md

 # Container Image: RaBe Keycloak

-Our [Keycloak](https://keycloak.org) container image include the [rabe-keycloak-theme](https://github.com/radiorabe/keycloak-theme-rabet ) and the included keycloak is augmented for our use-case.
+Our [Keycloak](https://keycloak.org) container image includes the [rabe-keycloak-theme](https://github.com/radiorabe/keycloak-theme-rabe) and the installation is augmented for our use-case.

-The final image is based on the [RaBe Universal Base Image 8 Minimal](https://github.com/radiorabe/container-image-ubi8-minimal).
+The final image is a distroless style image built with the [RaBe Universal Base Image 8 Minimal](https://github.com/radiorabe/container-image-ubi8-minimal) base image.

 ## Usage